Learn

 Why some injectable results appear unbalanced

-The overdone appearance in cosmetic injectable treatment almost always comes from one of three causes: too much volume placed in one area, incorrect placement that distorts natural facial proportions, or treatment that ignores how different areas of the face relate to each other.
+The overdone appearance in aesthetic treatment almost always comes from one of three causes: too much volume placed in one area, incorrect placement that distorts natural facial proportions, or treatment that ignores how different areas of the face relate to each other.

 Overfilling the lips is the most recognisable example.
 When more volume is added than the individual lip anatomy can accommodate naturally, the lip border distorts, the upper lip loses its natural philtrum relationship and the lips take on a forward projection that does not move naturally with expression.
 The result looks like lips that were added to a face rather than lips that belong there.